sh4tteredd/MoodleForms_OpenAI/README.md

 - Parses question and answer content from a webpage.
 - Utilizes OpenAI's GPT-4 or later supported models to generate responses.
-- Embeds the generated response directly into the webpage for easy access.
+- Auto-selects the correct answer.

 ## Installation

 1. Install [Tampermonkey](https://www.tampermonkey.net/) for your browser.